Palolo Program Account Agreement

 A. About your Palolo Account

-- Evolve.
-The Palolo Account is provided by Evolve Bank & Trust.
+- Solid Financial Technologies, Inc. The Palolo Account is provided by Solid Financial Technologies, Inc.

 - Business Days.
 Our Business Days are every day except Saturdays, Sundays, and holidays.

 - Writing to Us.
 You may e-mail us at email@example.com.
 You may also write to us at 500 Westover Drive #13032, Sanford, NC 27330.
 We will deem any and all notices to us effective upon receipt by us.

 - Your Account.
 Your Palolo Account includes a Deposit Account and a Palolo Card.
 THE PALOLO CARD IS A DEBIT CARD.
 Within your Palolo Account, you may set up one or Authorized Users.
 Spending Limit.
 You may never spend more than the amount you have in your Deposit Account with your Palolo Card or with transactions on your Deposit Account.
 If you make a transaction that causes you to exceed the balance on your Palolo Account, you agree to immediately make a deposit to your Palolo Account to return your Palolo Account to good standing.
 Our general practice is to decline any transaction that would cause you to exceed any Available Balance in your Palolo Account.
 Even if we have permitted you to exceed your Available Balance before, we are not required to do it in the future.
 We may determine the amount of Available Balance, for the purpose of deciding whether a transaction will cause you to exceed the Available Balance only once, and at any time between the time you authorize the transaction and when we decline the transaction or send a notice of the declined transaction.

 - The App.
 You can access your Palolo Account through the Palolo mobile application (App).
 You may log in to the App at any time to view and update information about your Account and initiate online transactions.
 Your use of the App is subject to the Palolo Terms of Service.